BatemaDevelopment/batemadevelopment.com/README.md

-# LukasBatema
+# BatemaDevelopment
-Welcome to the official website for the nobody, “Lukas Batema!”
-Anyways, thanks for making me a somebody!
+Welcome to the official website for BatemaDevelopment!